akitablock/IOTA/README.md

 # IOTA
-This Repository includes step by step instrcuctions for setting up IOTA on your machine (Javascript).
+This Repository includes step by step instrcuctions for setting up IOTA requirements on your machine (Javascript).<br>
+For now it will cover:
+- creating seeds
+- enerating addresses
-For now it will cover creating seeds, generating addresses, connecting to the MainNet/ DevNet, saving messages in JSON format with 0 value tx.
+- connecting to the MainNet/ DevNet
+- saving messages in JSON format with 0 value tx

 # Prerequisites
 Before you start with any IOTA project you need to have the follwing components on your machine: